DarpanBeri/DarpanBeri.github.io/CONTRIBUTING.md

 This repository enforces an “AI cleanup and guardrails” workflow.
 All PRs must pass formatting, linting, validation, tests, coverage, and accessibility checks.

-## Identity

-- Only personal identity is allowed for this repo.
-- Local git config is set per-repo:
-  user.name "Darpan Beri", user.email "darpanberi.99@gmail.com".
-- Keep the remote host as github.com (personal).
-Do not push with work identity.

 ## Branching & PRs

 - Use feature branches from the latest `main`.